JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 #### Return value

 If the method succeeds, it returns **S_OK**.
-If the method fails, it returns the following COM error code.
+If the method fails, it returns one of the following COM error codes.

 | Result code | Description |
 | ----------- | ----------- |